-- Contains artificial colours and preservatives as well as some artificial flavourings
+- Contains artificial colors and preservatives as well as some artificial flavorings

 The same concept is used in our dog’s diet.
 Kibble and canned dog foods are fast food restaurant-quality foods.
 Kibble and canned foods are processed foods that have no nutritional value.
 They basically fill up the stomach and satisfy the hunger.